-(5) The term "Indian tribe" means any Indian tribe, band, nation, or other organized group or community of Indians which-
+(5) The term "Indian tribe" means any Indian tribe, band, nation, or other organized group or community of Indians whichtribal ceremonies or celebrations.

-- (A) is recognized as eligible by the Secretary for the special programs and services provided by the United States to Indians because of their status as Indians, and (B) is recognized as possessing powers of self-government. - (6) The term "class I gaming" means social games solely for prizes of minimal value or traditional forms of Indian gaming engaged in by individuals as a part of, or in connection with, tribal ceremonies or celebrations.
+(A) is recognized as eligible by the Secretary for the special programs and services provided by the United States to Indians because of their status as Indians, and

+(B) is recognized as possessing powers of self-government.
+(6) The term "class I gaming" means social games solely for prizes of minimal value or traditional forms of Indian gaming engaged in by individuals as a part of, or in connection with,